davidvkimball/david.qa/src/content/posts/_theme-guide.md

 ## Basic Commands

 - `pnpm new <title>` - Create a new post (use `_title` for drafts)
-- `pnpm update-theme` - Update the theme to the latest version

 ## Main Files & Directories